 If you were to look contentment up in a dictionary or thesaurus, you would notice that it is typically thought of as a synonym for happiness and fulfillment.
 In our estimation, however, we believe that contentment is actually a prerequisite for finding the states of happiness and fulfillment.
 We like to think of happiness as a more emotionally-charged state that has a tendency to wain depending on one’s situation and circumstances.
 On the other hand, we think of contentment as a neutral acceptance of one’s current situation, relationships, and circumstances.
-Where as an individual who tirelessly pursues new material possessions could experience moments of happiness, an individual who is content doesn’t actively seek to fill a void.
-Furthermore, a truly contented person not only accepts their life as it is, but feels grateful for their life circumstances.
+Whereas an individual who tirelessly pursues new material possessions could experience moments of happiness, an individual who is content doesn’t actively seek to fill a void.
+Furthermore, a truly contented person not only accepts their life as it is but feels grateful for their life circumstances.

 Why is Contentment Important:

-In a strange paradoxical way, many citizens in the western world go about their lives as if they are a dog who is focused on chasing its own tail.
-While the dog is unable to find satisfaction but continues to tirelessly spins in circles trying to clamp down on its tail, humans endlessly pursue more wealth, newer material possessions, and increased social status but never find the lasting happiness they seek.
+In a strange paradoxical way, many citizens in the Western world go about their lives as if they are a dog who is focused on chasing their own tail.
+While the dog is unable to find satisfaction but continues to tirelessly spin in circles trying to clamp down on its tail, humans endlessly pursue more wealth, newer material possessions, and increased social status but never find the lasting happiness they seek.
 This all too common approach to life has largely been created through social conditioning and advertisement, but the truth of impermanence tells us that there is no possible way to obtain fulfillment through consumption because of the continuously changing reality that we are bound to.
 This is easy to recognize by observing how individuals who achieve externally focused goals always find that the luster of their rewards wains over time and feelings of inadequacy return.

 In addition to this constant yearning for more, bigger, better, and newer things, many of us assume that it is possible to reside in a state of continual never-ending happiness.
 This belief, however, is also rooted in our ignorance about the realities of life.
 By merely being born, you are subjected to the suffering that comes as a byproduct of being alive.
 Not only are we all bound to the process of growing old, becoming sick, and passing away, but we are also faced with the challenge of dealing with smaller experiences of suffering on a daily basis.
 For example, the feelings of bliss and happiness that we experience after something good happens to us are unsustainable and will eventually transform into different feelings.
-By chasing the unattainable goal of finding a lasting feel-good high, you unknowingly create dissatisfied and disappointment in your life.
+By chasing the unattainable goal of finding a lasting feel-good high, you unknowingly create dissatisfaction and disappointment in your life.

 Find Happiness by Developing Compassion & Contentment: